fusioncharts/dev_centre_docs/themes/theme-manager.md

 <script type="text/javascript" src="js/themes/fusioncharts.theme.carbon.js"></script>
 ```

-> Note: The installation routine of a theme relies on the code in the fusioncharts.js file.
+> The installation routine of a theme relies on the code in the fusioncharts.js file.
 Therefore, make sure that this file is always included before the JavaScript file for the theme.

 Once you include the theme file, you can apply the theme using the: